Driving Combined Test & Arena Driving Trial

-GMHA’s Combined Test and Arena Driving Trial are modified versions of Combined Driving designed to prepare horse and driver to compete in a full CDE.
+GMHA’s Combined Test and Arena Driving Trials are modified versions of Combined Driving designed to prepare horse and driver to compete in a full CDE.

 The Combined Test, or Two-Phase, includes dressage and cones.
 Scores from each phase are combined.